 - Angiogram.
 An angiogram can help

-determine the size of the aneurysm and the presence of
+your doctor know what the size of the aneurysm is and if there are

 aortic dissections, blood clots, or other blood vessel